downingbots/ALSET/README.md

   <img src="https://raw.githubusercontent.com/downingbots/ALSET/master/ReadMeImages/alset5.png" width="600" alt="accessibility text">
 </p>

+# ALSET Autonomous Vehicles
-# ALSET Autonomous Vehicles with full self-driving capabilities
+# Inexpensive Autonomous RC Vehicles with Full Self-Driving Capabilities

 Welcome to ALSET.
 Do you want an inexpensive, open-source autonomous vehicle with full-self driving capabilities?
 Currently ALSET has 2 models, with more on the way:
  - Model S: an autonomous robotic arm on tracks.